danielkennedy/messenger-bot-tutorial/README.md

 ### *Build the server*

-1. Install the Heroku toolbelt from here https://toolbelt.heroku.com to launch, stop and monitor instances.
-Sign up for free at https://www.heroku.com if you don't have an account yet.
+1. Install the ```cf```` command line tool from https://github.com/cloudfoundry/cli to deploy and manage your app on Cloud Foundry.
+If you don't have your own Cloud Foundry installed, you can sign up for free at http://run.pivotal.io/ to get started.

 2. Install Node from here https://nodejs.org, this will be the server environment.
 Then open up Terminal or Command Line Prompt and make sure you've got the very most recent version of npm by installing it again: